po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/24-Stu_Object-Methods/README.md

 ## Expected Behavior

-When a pet's name is stored in the `chosenPet` variable, a message should log to the console indicating if the pet is available and is a dog or a cat.
+When a name is stored in the `chosenPet` variable, a message should log to the console indicating if the pet is available and if it is a dog or a cat.
 If the pet is not available, a message should indicate that and suggest the shelter's featured cat and dog.
 No errors should be returned.

 ## Actual Behavior